Real Ale

 2020

-This old Inn on the outskirts of Chorley started out as the Standish Arms with clear links to the Standish family who lived in nearby Duxbury Hall albeit for the last 150 years or so it has been known as the Yarrow Bridge, due to its proximity to the bridge over the river Yarrow (no surprises there!).
+This old Inn on the outskirts of Chorley started out as the Standish Arms with clear links to the Standish family who lived in nearby Duxbury Hall, albeit for the last 150 years or so it has been known as the Yarrow Bridge, due to its proximity to the bridge over the river Yarrow (no surprises there!).

-It is one of the oldest Inns in Chorley and is currently a busy dining pub that is part of the Flamin' Grill chain.
 First listed in 1824 the listed landlords were Elizabeth Hyde (1824-28), James Eckersley (1835-39), Michael King (1841), James Heaps (1851), Moses Barton (1861-65), Henry Walsh (1876), James Welch (1871), Henry Walsh (1876-79), Thomas Parker (1881), John Seed (1891), Alex Stewart (1901), John Warburton (1911), Thomas Cornwell (1921) and Fred Taylor (1936).

 Manchester Courier and Lancashire General Advertiser 07 June 1834